Course Catalog

 5 units

-Accelerated course part 2 covers part of German 2 and all of German 3.
-In this course, students who have successfully completed German 1A (or its equivalent) continue to develop competence in speaking, reading, writing, and understanding real-life German.
-(Formerly Intensive Elementary German.)
-Prerequisite(s): course 1A or 2 or placement by examination.
-For students completing course 2, course 3 is preferable.
+Accelerated course part 2 covers part of GERM 2 and all of GERM 3.
+In this course, students who have successfully completed GERM 1A (or its equivalent) continue to develop competence in speaking, reading, writing, and understanding real-life German.
+Prerequisite(s): GERM 1A or GERM 2 or placement by assessment.
+For students completing GERM 2, GERM 3 is preferable.

 GERM 2